containers/validator/README.md

 rootkit to next boot.

-So, instead you install the file in e.g `/var/extra-etc`, and have validator validate-and-copy the files into `/etc` the next boot using a trusted public key in the read-only system partition.
+So, instead you install the file in e.g `/var/extra-etc`, and have Validator validate-and-copy the files into `/etc` the next boot using a trusted public key in the read-only system partition.

-For such a setup to work at all, the system must be configured to allow the locations to be writable in a non-persistend way.
+For such a setup to work at all, the system must be configured to allow the locations to be writable in a non-persistent way.
 A common way to achieve this is to use [systemd-volatile-root.service](https://www.freedesktop.org/software/systemd/man/latest/systemd-volatile-root.service.html), or configure ostree with [transient /etc](https://ostreedev.github.io/ostree/man/ostree-prepare-root.html).